 Once visitors land on your page, you need to decide what you want them to do next.

-As we’re a domain registrar and web host, the domain search box is the key CTA on our homepage
+As we’re a domain registrar and web host, the domain checker is the key CTA on our homepage

 It may be to sign up for a free trial, subscribe to your newsletter, download a whitepaper, or fill out a contact form for a quote.